Bradley Fighting Vehicle: Bradley Battle Command Vehicle

-M993/M270 Multiple Launch Rocket System Carrier Vehicle
+M993/M270 multiple launch rocket system carrier vehicle

-The M270 MLRS is composed of two major sections, a M269 Launcher Loader Module mated to a M993 carrier vehicle.
+The M270 MLRS is composed of two major sections, a M269 launcher loader module mated to a M993 carrier vehicle.
 The M993 carrier vehicle portion is a modified BFV chassis.

 Black Knight

-The Black Knight prototype unmanned ground combat vehicle being developed by BAE resembles a tank and makes extensive use of components from the Bradley Combat Systems program to reduce costs and simplify maintenance.
+The Black Knight prototype unmanned ground combat vehicle being developed by BAE that resembles a tank and makes extensive use of components from the Bradley Combat Systems program to reduce costs and simplify maintenance.
 It is designed to be remotely operated from a BFV commander's station while riding mounted, as well as being controllable by dismounted infantry.

 Armored Multi-Purpose Vehicle

 For the U.S. Army's Armored Multi-Purpose Vehicle (AMPV) program to replace the M113, BAE offered a variant of the Bradley.
-The AMPV submission is a turretless Bradley chassis, providing greater cargo space, increased armor, and upgraded engine and electrical systems.
-For increased protection, a V-shaped bottom replaces the flat base.
+The AMPV submission was a turretless Bradley chassis, but US Army requirements favored providing greater cargo space, increased armor, upgraded engine and electrical systems.
+For increased protection, the Army required a V-shaped bottom replaces the flat base.
+These changes created a wholly new chassis design that is based on and shares common components with the Bradley but is a distinctly new vehicle.
 The AMPV has several modular roof sections to adapt to each role.
-For fuel efficiency, BAE is considered using a hybrid-electric drive, similar to their Ground Combat Vehicle.
+For fuel efficiency, BAE has considered using a hybrid-electric drive, similar to their Ground Combat Vehicle.
 It was suggested that surplus Bradleys could be retrofitted into this version.

-BAE said they have the capability to build up to eight AMPV platforms per day, the same as the Bradley during the height of its production, as both vehicles share the same production line and supply base.
+BAE said that they have the capability to build up to eight AMPV platforms per day, the same as the Bradley during the height of its production, as both vehicles share the same production line and supply base.
 A mortar carrier vehicle can be converted from the original Bradley in 40 days.
 Underbody blast tests demonstrated that AMPV survivability requirements could be met with a Bradley platform.
 BAE projected their AMPV submission to have similar operating costs to the M113 and lower costs than an M2 Bradley, as the platform's most expensive components are related to the omitted turret.
 To better accommodate modern electronics, the turretless Bradley has 78% more internal space than the M113, and two 400-amp generators.

 BAE Systems rolled out the first AMPV prototype on 15 December 2016.
 Funding allows for 160 vehicles to be produced per year as of 2016, which is enough to field one and a half brigades.
-Fielding is planned for 2023.
+The 1st Armored Brigade Combat Team, 3rd Infantry Division was the first unit to be equipped with the AMPV in March 2023.
+A contract for full-rate production was awarded in September 2023.